Infection Prevention and Control (IPC)

 - Red and yellow plastic bags for biohazardous, infectious waste

-There is currently no one addressing the issue of dental infection at clinics.
 According to the General Agency for Specialized Inspection, 63% of private dental clinics in Mongolia are at moderate to high risk of spreading infection.
-An estimated 95% of all dental clinics in Mongolia are private.
+An estimated 95% of all dental clinics in Mongolia are private and therefore unregulated.
+There is currently no one addressing the issue of infection at dental clinics, making it a priority.